Table of Contents

 If you’re not familiar with Clonazepam, don’t be alarmed.
 It is a special medication that is prescribed to treat specific conditions.
 Doctors prescribe this drug to help manage panic and anxiety disorders.
 It also acts as an anti-epileptic.
+But it is important to answer will clonazepam show up on a drug test?

 Clonazepam is a benzodiazepine, sold under the name Klonopin.
 The effect that benzodiazepines have on those who are prescribed it may vary.
 Generally speaking, a benzodiazepine will have sedative and hypnotic properties.
 It’s for this reason that drugs in this category are also referred to as ‘tranquilizer’ medication.